jiangwenyuan/nuster/README.md

 # Disk persistence

-Disk persistence is introduced in v3, it supports 4 persistence mode as described above.
+Disk persistence is introduced in v3, it supports 4 persistence modes as described above.

 A minimal config file looks like